subsystemio/subsystem-manager/README.md

 # subsystem.io
 Tool and libs for easy deployment of robot subsytems.

-## Highyly work in progress and still in research phase for best functionality.
+## Highly work in progress and still in research phase for best functionality.

 # Subsystem